Schmalzy/Schmalzy.github.io/_posts/2014-09-28-Personal-Site-Jekyll-Theme.md

 I was getting bored with my old personal site, as I am sure most developers do after any short period of time.
 It was built a couple years ago and was beginning to feel dated.
 So when I decided to rebuild it  from the ground up, there were a few key things I wanted to make sure I accomplished.

 - Keep it as simple and clean as possible.
-- Make a true Mobile First Responsive site.
+- Make it Mobile First and Responsive.
 - Make it open source.

 Previously, my personal site was built on WordPress, which seemed like massive over-kill for my purposes.
 With all this considered, [Jekyll](http://jekyllrb.com/) seemed like the right way to go.